yjperez/teleport/docs/5.0/admin-guide.md

 ### SAML

+!!! tip "Version Warning"

+    External user identities are only supported in [Teleport Enterprise](enterprise/introduction.md).

+    Please reach out to [sales@goteleport.com](mailto:sales@goteleport.com) for more information.

 This connector type implements SAML authentication.
 It can be configured against any external identity manager like Okta or Auth0.
 This feature is only available for Teleport Enterprise.